What is a Idaho Medicare Advantage Plan?

-The advantages of Medicare Advantage (MA) plans are found in what they can cover that Original Medicare cannot.
-Specifically, the MA plans available in Idaho can include minor healthcare benefits such as prescriptions, vision, hearing, dental, fitness, telehealth, and more.
+The advantages of Medicare Advantage (MA) health plans are found in what they can cover that Original Medicare cannot.
+Specifically, the MA plans (aka, Part C of Medicare) available in Idaho can include minor healthcare benefits such as prescription drug coverage, vision, hearing, dental, fitness, telehealth, and more.
 In contrast, Original Medicare only covers major medical healthcare services.
+To join a plan you must first be enrolled in both Medicare Part A is hospital coverage for Medicare beneficiaries.
+It covers inpatient care in hospitals and skilled nursing facilities.
+It also covers limited home healthcare services and hospice care.... and Medicare Part B is medical coverage for people with Original Medicare benefits.
+It covers doctor visits, preventative care, tests, durable medical equipment, and supplies.
+Medicare Part B pays 80 percent of most medically necessary healthcare....

-One way to better understand how different Original Medicare is from Medicare Advantage is to have a look at the pros and cons of each type of health insurance.
+One way to better understand how different Original Medicare coverage is from Medicare Advantage is to have a look at the pros and cons of each type of health insurance in Idaho.
 So, let's do that.

 Most Idaho seniors just getting their Medicare benefits want to know which type of plan is better.
 We commonly see these three questions: